johnbaldwin/keyp-ruby/README.md

 TODO: Improve description

-_CAVEAT:_ This gem is at a very early stage in development.
-Any and all functionality is subject to change.
+_CAVEAT:_ This gem is at an early stage in development.
+Functionality is subject to change depending on need and clarity.

 ## Installation